fedenanni/EntityMentionsExtractor/README.md

 Instruction For "EntityLinkingExtraction.jar"

 This program is developed with JDK 8u102 by Eclipse Java EE IDE.
 The whole program is implemented 100% by Java and does not need any third-party library.
 Thus, it can be executed in any platform with Java Runtime Environment (JRE) 8.102 or higher version.
-In order to handle the full size data of Wikipedia, it is strongly suggested to execute this program on server(s) (usually in Unix/Linux environment), however there is usually old version Java or unofficial Java already installed; therefore, two commands are required to change the Java home (change the folder path if required): export PATH="~/software/jdk1.8.0_102/bin":$PATH export PATH="$PATH:~/software/jdk1.8.0_102/bin/"

 JVM Parameters:
 -Xms: The initial and minimum Java heap size.
 -Xmx: The maximum Java heap size.

 Program Parameters:
 args[0]: file path of index file; set "-1" for wikia or no index file.